 Emily Pimblett is now a qualified Assistant Solicitor, who was nominated for the “Trainee of the Year” with Yorkshire Legal awards 2024.

-Zahra Naeem , our new secretarial support , recent addition to our team , working full time to provide secretarial and Paralegal support.
+Zahra Naeem who works full time to provide secretarial and paralegal support.

 Our experienced Secretaries have a strong understanding of our legal system.
 They extensively assist our fee earning staff and enable cases to run smoothly, being responsible for typing of letters and statements, in addition to other administrative tasks.